How to create WooCommerce customer notes

-But it’s possible to add these notes to the Users Insights user profile.
+But it’s possible to add WooCommerce order notes to the Users Insights user profile page.
 In order to include these WooCommerce custom notes to the customer profile, you’ll need to use the Extended WooCommerce Customer Management for Users Insights plugin.

-With this extension you can not only read all your customer notes but also all of your customer’s order notes in a single place.
-This may be handy if you use the order notes as a way to communicate with your team.
+With this extension of the notes plugin you can not only read all your customer notes but also all of your customer’s order notes in a single place.
+This may be handy if you use the order note as a way to communicate with your team.

 Here is an example of the WooCommerce notes loaded in your customer’s profile:

-These WooCommerce purchase notes, when viewed in the user profile, can help you greatly in terms of organization.
-You can quickly see which orders have issues, which customers have changed their mind over time or how your team has dealt with difficult situations.
+The WooCommerce purchase notes, when viewed in the user profile, can be very helpful for organization.
+You can see which orders have issues, which customers have changed their mind over time or how your team has dealt with difficult situations.

-Although WooCommerce adds notes for status changes, these system status notes aren’t visible in your Users Insights profile.
-This helps to avoid confusion without an information overload.
-But you can manually add a note to the order summary if you want to.
-That not only helps you identify past orders turnaround, but also can help you quickly check that customer’s experience with your store.
+Additionally to the ability to add an order note from the checkout page, WooCommerce also automatically generates notes whenever the order status changes, however, these system generated notes are not visible within the Users Insights profile.
+This is to help avoid any confusion that may come from an information overload.
+If you want, you can manually add a note to the order summary.
+Not only does this help you keep track of past orders and their turnaround times, but it also allows you to quickly check a customer’s experience with your WooCommerce store.